PQSB/blog-robotica-servicio-25-26/p3/README_P3.md

 Different sections of information provided by the lasers are used depending on their application.
 The information is filtered, retaining only valid values.

 ### Distance calculation:
+The distance to the line of cars is calculated in different ways.
+During the alignment phase, it is calculated using SVD, as this is more robust for correct alignment.
+However, during the gap search, the distance obtained as the median of a certain sector of the right side laser is used.

 ### Orientation calculation: